Katie McMurray (she/her)

 Director of Resources

 Military wife, mother of three, and an avid volunteer, Lauren is thrilled to join the team at Sensory Tool House!
 Lauren is eager to help connect community members to organizations, agencies and financial supports that will best benefit them.
 She is honored to help provide access to the tools and equipment necessary to ensure all members of our community are afforded opportunities to thrive.
 Lauren holds a BS in Neurobiology, Physiology and Behavior from UC Davis.
-She is the President of the Board of Directors for South Sound Parent to Parent and has recently started a support group for parents raising children with special needs for the families in her husband’s unit on JBLM.
+She is a member of the Board of Directors for South Sound Parent to Parent and has recently started a support group for parents raising children with special needs for the families in her husband’s unit on JBLM.

 Steven Jordan (he/him/they)